-But this page is to explain the short version of how to file bankruptcy on income taxes.
+This page explains the short version of how to file bankruptcy on income taxes.
 You can bankrupt income taxes in Chapter 7 or 13 bankruptcy, but only if all of the rules are met.
 Basically, you want to:

 - File your tax returns as soon as possible and

 - Wait the proper amount of time until the tax debt is dischargeable (3 years).

 You may need to enter into a payment agreement to age your taxes.
 A handy tool to determine when the taxes can be discharged is available for a very reasonable price at taxdischargedeterminator.com.
 Attorneys and CPAs often take hours reviewing the tax transcript to discover when the tax becomes dischargeable and usually charge 1600 or more for an opinion.

-However, only the trust portion of the tax is a priority tax and non-dischargeable.
+Not all sales taxes are trust taxes.
+Some states assign trust taxes as a trust tax making it a priority tax and non-dischargeable.
 Sales taxes in some states are not held in trust.
 Those taxes are not priority and are dischargeable taxes.
 It is not possible to strip tax and other administrative liens such as property taxes in bankruptcy.
 However, a property can be valued and crammed down in Chapter 13 forcing a tax department to be paid only the value of the property.

-Priority and secured debt must repay interest, but collections stop in a Chapter 13 or 7.
+Priority and secured debt must repay interest, but collections and even property tax foreclosures stop in a Chapter 13 or 7.
 However, appropriate language should be in the plan to ensure you discharge the tax.
-The Income Taxes Flowchart is meant to be used with your IRS account transcript to plan how to discharge income taxes under sections 507 and 523 of the bankruptcy code.
+The Income Tax Flowchart is meant to be used with your IRS account transcript to plan how to discharge income taxes under sections 507 and 523 of the bankruptcy code.

 1. You have to file the tax return.